 While caffeine seems to increase cortisol levels—especially when combined with other stressors—the link between caffeine and hormones is nuanced.
 It’s not as black-and-white as drinking caffeine or abstaining.
 That said, observational studies find a correlation between caffeine and hormones.
 Meaning, there’s a link, but there’s no proof that caffeine causes changes in hormones.
 It’s possible that some other behavior or inherent trait, common in people who consume more caffeine, is responsible for the differing hormone levels.
 Think: diet, exercise, sleep, stress, and supplement use.

-In general, here’s my two-cents: notice how caffeine impacts your body.
-Do you experience jitters, poor sleep, digestive woes, anxiety, etc. when drinking?
+If you aren’t sure how caffeine impacts your body—specifically—start to take note of how you feel when (and after) you drink it.
+Do you experience jitters, poor sleep, digestive woes, anxiety, etc. post-consumption?
 Furthermore, consider why you drink it.
-If you notice adverse symptoms shortly after drinking it (or when it’s time for bed), and / or you’re using it to compensate for undernourishing dietary habits, it’s worth re-considering your coffee habit.
+Is a ritual or a dependency?
+If you notice adverse symptoms shortly after drinking coffee and / or you’re using it to compensate for undernourishing dietary habits, it’s worth re-considering your coffee habit.
 Additionally, chat with your healthcare provider if you’re pregnant.
-After all, it’s recommended to limit caffeine exposure to a growing fetus.
-That said, there are studies suggesting caffeine may aid in preventing diabetes and mental health.

 how caffeine impacts estrogen